The best dog-friendly cabin rentals in San Juan Islands

 LoveJoy Cottage

 Historic Cottage in beautiful Ebey’s Landing National Reserve.
 Penn Cove views, one bedroom with comfy Cal-King bed.
-Pet friendly.
+Pet-friendly.
 In town with less than 1/2 mile scenic walk to downtown Coupeville.
-Cottage is on property with owner’s home, but separate private entrance.
-Ebey’s Landing is 4 miles away, and an epic hike…also close to beautiful Ft.
+The cottage is on the property with the owner’s home, but has a separate private entrance.
+Ebey’s Landing is 4 miles away, and an epic hike… also close to beautiful Ft.
 Casey, Ft.
-Ebey, and the Port Townsend Ferry.
-Less than 20 miles from Deception Pass.
+Ebey, and the Port Townsend Ferry, less than 20 miles from Deception Pass.
+Discover endless outdoor fun just minutes from your site: hike scenic bluff and beach trails at Ebey’s Landing National Historical Reserve, explore 25+ miles of forest and coastal paths at Fort Ebey State Park, wander through whimsical art and woodland at Price Sculpture Forest, or enjoy historic forts, a lighthouse, and picnic beaches at Fort Casey State Park — all within ~15 miles of your stay.

 Toilets